Aram (region)

-The Aramaic language eventually replaced Akkadian as the lingua franca of the entire region and became the administrative and commercial language of several empires such as the Achaemenid Empire and the Neo-Babylonian Empire.
-Early on, the Christian Bible was translated into Aramaic, and by the 4th century the local Aramaic dialect of Edessa (Urhay) developed into a literary language, known as Edessan Aramaic (Urhaya).
+Aramaic eventually replaced Akkadian as the lingua franca of the entire region and became the administrative and commercial language of several empires such as the Achaemenid Empire and the Neo-Babylonian Empire.
+Early on, the Christian Bible was translated into Aramaic, and by the 4th century the local Aramaic dialect of Edessa (Urhay) developed into a literary language, known as Edessan Aramaic (Urhaya) or more commonly as Syriac.

 Etymology

 The choronym of the name Aram refers to the geographical region in which they lived and means High(landers).
 The toponym A-ra-mu appears in an inscription at the East Semitic speaking kingdom of Ebla listing geographical names, and the term Armi, which is the Eblaite term for nearby Idlib, occurs frequently in the Ebla tablets (c.
 2300 BCE).
 One of the annals of Naram-Sin of Akkad (c.
 2250 BCE) mentions that he captured "Dubul, the ensí of A-ra-me" (Arame is seemingly a genitive form), in the course of a campaign against Simurrum in the northern mountains.
 Other early references to a place or people of "Aram" have appeared at the archives of Mari (c.
 1900 BCE) and at Ugarit (c.
 1300 BCE).
 The terms Aram and Aramean frequently occur in the letters of a governor's archive from Nippur.
 The written text informed about farmers from Bīt-Aram referring to the region of Aram.

-The word Aḫlamū was attested since the Old Babylonian period, first as designation for the Amorites and later for the Arameans.
+The word Aḫlamū was attested since the Old Babylonian period, first as a designation for the Amorites and later for the Arameans.
 In the Assyrian royal inscriptions the term Aḫlamū and the name A-ra-mu are sometimes combined to form a double designation for Arameans.

-Early Jewish tradition claim that the name is derived from the biblical Aram, son of Shem, a grandson of Noah in the Bible.
+Early Jewish tradition claims that the name is derived from the biblical Aram, son of Shem, a grandson of Noah in the Bible.